PoeCoh/Dreamland/README.md

 # Design Principles
   Web app will consist of a main page divided into iframes.
 This main page will contain minimal baked in elements like navigation and will be the primary page that users will interact with.
 Modules like e203 will be inserted into iframes.
 This will host the login functions and interact with the [User Database](User Database.md) to get the user's skill matrix and check assembly's skill requirements.
+As these modules are contained in iframes it will be relatively easy to rearrange them as needed.

   <iframe src="Main.html"></iframe>

+  This is just a simple examle, not the intended end result.

 ## Process Control Frame
    This will probably be the main iframe that users will interact with.
 Serial Numbers will be scanned into this module, check their history against the process steps in global shop, and either add to the [Serial Number's array](Serial Database.md) or generate an [Issue Report](Issue Database.md).
 If when scanned an assembly does not have a record for a prior step as defined by Global Shop, module will not generate a new record and the assembly will not continue.